Blue Sunshine (album)

 Blue Sunshine is the only studio album by the British supergroup the Glove, released in 1983 by Wonderland Records/Polydor.
-This album mainly served as a diversion for Robert Smith and Steven Severin when both of them were under heavy stress in their respective bands the Cure and Siouxsie and the Banshees.
+The album mainly served as a diversion for Robert Smith and Steven Severin when both of them were under heavy stress in their respective bands the Cure and Siouxsie and the Banshees.

+The album's title, chosen by Severin, refers to the horror film of the same name, in which people who took the fictional "Blue Sunshine" variety of LSD became psychotic murderers 10 years later.

 Since Smith was prohibited from singing in another band by his record company, he and Severin recruited Zoo dancer Jeanette Landray (a former girlfriend of Banshees drummer Budgie) to sing on the majority of the tracks; Smith contractually could only sing on two songs, "Mr. Alphabet Says" and "Perfect Murder".

+Background

+The Glove were formed while Steve Severin and Robert Smith were under heavy stress in their respective bands.

-Other musicians involved in this project were drummer Andy Anderson (who had just joined the Cure), multi-instrumentalist Martin McCarrick (who later joined the Banshees), and string players Ginny Hewes and Anne Stephenson (the latter had played for the Banshees on the album A Kiss in the Dreamhouse).
+Other musicians involved in this project were drummer Andy Anderson, who had just joined the Cure, multi-instrumentalist Martin McCarrick,who would later join the Banshees, and string players Ginny Hewes and Anne Stephenson, the latter had played for the Banshees on the album A Kiss in the Dreamhouse (1982).

 Severin wrote the lyrics to all of the songs except "Like an Animal", "Sex-Eye-Make-Up", "Perfect Murder", which were written by Smith, and "Punish Me with Kisses", on which the two collaborated.

+Severin said that he and Smith "knew we stood a good chance of a critical drubbing no matter what The Glove sounded like.
+Rather than play down the 'self indulgent card' we used it as our Joker!
+There is no artifice on this record it's just a reflection of our 'chemistry', our shared sense of humour."
+He also said "Mr Alphabet Says" was "conceived as 'the track that Ringo would sing' with a touch of Lennonesque spite for good measure.
+A rare chance for Robert to sing lyrics other than his own".

+Robert Smith described the process of making the album "as some kind of 'art experiment'.
+Although we had a great time making it, it was completely debilitating and aged me about ten years.
+I think it was due to us bringing out the worst in each other -- the most excessive ideas."

+Release

 Two singles were taken from the album, "Like an Animal" and "Punish Me with Kisses".

 In 2006, the album was digitally remastered and re-released by Rhino Records, featuring a bonus disc with Smith singing vocals on studio demo versions of all the songs instead of Landray.

 In 2013, the album was re-released for Record Store Day by Polydor (in Europe) and Rhino (in the US) as a limited edition of 3,500 copies (numbered on the sleeve), pressed on marbled blue vinyl and featuring none of the 2006 bonus material.